Advocates

 - improve the well-being of vulnerable children, our communities and even themselves

-- help ensure the child’s voice is heard and the child is empowered in such a way that their rights are recognised and acted upon.
+- help to make sure the child’s voice is heard and the child is empowered in such a way that their rights are recognised and acted upon

-If you would like to consider becoming a volunteer, please complete an application.
+If you would like to consider becoming a volunteer, please complete a Route1 Volunteer application.

 Route1 volunteer training